tableau/Logshark/docs/docs/logshark_prefunc.md

     -   You can Download MongoDB Community Server at: [https://www.mongodb.com/download-center#community](https://www.mongodb.com/download-center#community){:target="_blank"}.
 To configure it, see [Use your own MongoDB instance.](logshark_mongo)

--   PostgreSQL - Logshark requires a PostgreSQL database as the backing data source for the workbooks that analyze the Tableau log files.
-PostgreSQL is not included in the Logshark installation.
-To use Logshark, you need to download and install PostgreSQL (version 9.5 or later) on your computer. [https://www.postgresql.org/](https://www.postgresql.org/){:target="_blank"}.
-As with MongoDB, for best performance on very large log files, we recommend that you install PostgreSQL on a separate computer.

-    -   **NOTE:** Do **NOT** use your Tableau Server repository for Logshark or any other existing PostgreSQL instance.
-Logshark needs to have its own PostgreSQL to store data.

 Tableau Archive Log Requirements
 --------------------------------